The Love Journal

 - I remember—Thank your spouse for a compliment or gift that you received from him/her in times past but still remember with fondness.
 Thoughtfulness is a gift that keeps on giving.

 - Special occasion—Record a love note for a birthday, anniversary, or holiday to mark the special celebration.

-Add a journal entry reminder to your calendar.
+Add a journal entry reminder to your calendar once a week.
 Too often, the important people in your life get overshadowed by busyness.